jindrichmynarz/dissertation/parts/sparql.md

 ![Concept-mediated associations between contracts](resources/img/concept_associations.png){#fig:concept-associations width=75%}

-The [@fig:matchmaking-overall-diagram] shows an overall diagram of concept-mediated associations.
+[Fig. @fig:matchmaking-overall-diagram] shows an overall diagram of concept-mediated associations.
 The query contract $c_{q}$ is associated to the matched contracts $c_{1}, c_{2}, c_{3} \in C$ via concepts that are assigned to the query contract via $p_{q_{i}}$ and to the matched contracts via $p_{m_{i}}$.
-As shown in [@fig:concept-associations], contracts may be associated through different kinds of concepts.
+As shown in [Fig. @fig:concept-associations], contracts may be associated through different kinds of concepts.
 The matched contracts in turn lead to bidders $b_{1}, b_{2} \in B$.
 Here, $B$ is the set of known bidders.
 Contracting authority of $c_{q}$ is marked as $a_{q}$, while the contracting authority of $c_{3}$ is denoted as $a_{3}$.